 We all accumulate belongings over the years.
 But when is it too much?

-According to Michael Tompkins, PhD, author of Digging Out, your family member may be in the early stages of a hoarding disorder if he or she:
+According to Michael Tompkins, PhD, author of Digging Out: Helping Your Loved One Manage Clutter, Hoarding and Compulsive Acquiring, your family member may be in the early stages of hoarding if he or she

 If these symptoms look familiar, your family member may well have a hoarding disorder.
 He or she literally lacks the ability to eliminate clutter.
 Suggestions for next steps: